 Such a big pile of … bullshit!

-In anger von Bernstein clenched his fists.
+In anger, von Bernstein clenched his fists.
 If they hadn’t behaved that foolish, Marie wouldn’t be missing now!
 It was to tear one’s hair.
 He felt his anger rising.
 But there was no point in jumping back and forth like Rumpelstilzchen.
 Arduously poised he took some deep breaths and calmed down slowly.

 Von Bernstein wasn’t surprised about the fact, that his friend stopped any communication.
-He knew him way to well.
+He knew his way too well.
 Fitzwilliam was known for his skills in tracking and finding important targets ideally fast and alive.
 He wouldn’t resurface until he found Marie.
-His opinion was that there is just one way to shield a person and keep them safe.
+His opinion was that there was just one way to shield a person and keep them safe.
 And that was full concentration on the mission.
-A human life had highest priority for him.
+A human life had the highest priority for him.
 That also was his reason to come to Germany in the first place.
 He wanted to shield von Bernstein and his family.
 But was that really possible?
 By now strong doubts had clenched von Bernstein’s mind.
 Scatter-brained he looked once again at his wristwatch.
 It has been a long while since they heard back from Berger.
 Too long, in his opinion!
 But he couldn’t give up hope.

 Von Bernstein puckered.

 A short look to his wife told him that she stared confused at him.
-Her eyes were open wide and she appeared scared stiff.
+Her eyes were open wide, and she appeared scared stiff.
 Even Helen stopped playing with her dolls and looked around with the curiosity of a child.
 Julia reacted instantly and placed a finger on her mouth, to prevent the little one from talking.

 What?
 Von Bernstein formed this question, without making any sounds, just moving his lips.
 But Macchiavelli shrugged his shoulders and gave military grade orders with hand signs to eyes and ears.
-After that he gave orders to deploy and the agents fleet soundless.
+After that, he gave orders to deploy and the agents fleet soundless.

 Von Bernstein frowned.
 Did anybody hear a sound but him?
 Again he looked worried at his wife, who had Helen picked up in her arms to comfort and rock her gently.
-The look in her eyes told him, that she was fighting of a medium-sized panic.
+The look in her eyes told him, that she was fighting off a medium-sized panic.

 Von Bernstein nodded.
-While he picked up his daughter and pushed his wife to the stairs he heard a weird, dull sound.
+While he picked up his daughter and pushed his wife to the stairs, he heard a weird, dull sound.
 Nervously he looked around.
 But there was nothing to see.